 Defining Temperature Inversion And How It Affects The Weather

-Atmospheric temperatures generally drop as altitude increases above the Earth's surface, as many of us have experienced.
-But during a phenomenon known as temperature inversion, the opposite occurs.
+In our atmosphere, temperatures typically drop as altitude increases above the Earth's surface, as many of us have experienced.
+However, the opposite occurs during an event known as temperature inversion.

-Temperature Inversion is a meteorological phenomenon that occurs when temperatures rise as altitude increases within a layer of air.
+Temperature Inversion can be defined as the meteorological phenomenon that occurs when temperatures rise as altitude increases within a layer of air.
 This contrasts with the typical characteristics of the atmosphere, which usually shows a drop in temperature as altitude increases.

 Temperatures continue to fall as altitude increases.
 It roughly drops by 9.8° Celsius every 1000 meters (5.4° Fahrenheit every 1 000 feet).
 Most of us experienced this occurrence at some point during our lives, when on the roof of a tall building or hiking up a mountain.